adjust/windows_sdk/README.md

 **Note**: You can only make this call in the Adjust SDK v4.12.0 and above.

-**Note**: Information about **adid** is available after app installation has been tracked by the Adjust backend.
-From that moment on, Adjust SDK has information about your device **adid** and you can access it with this method.
-So, **it is not possible** to access **adid** value before the SDK has been initialised and installation of your app was tracked successfully.
+**Note**: Information about the **adid** is available after an app installation has been tracked by the Adjust backend.
+From that moment on, the Adjust SDK has information about the device **adid** and you can access it with this method.
+So, **it is not possible** to access the **adid** value before the SDK has been initialized and installation of your app has been tracked successfully.

 ### <a id="user-attribution"></a>User attribution

-Like described in [attribution callback section](#attribution-callback), this callback get triggered providing you info about new attribution when ever it changes.
-In case you want to access info about your user's current attribution when ever you need it, you can make a call to following method of the `Adjust` instance:
+This callback is triggered as described in the [attribution callback section](#attribution-callback).
+It provides information about new attributions whenever there is a change.
+In case you want to access information about your user's current attribution whenever you need it, you can make a call to the following method of the `Adjust` instance:

 ```cs
 AdjustAttribution attribution = Adjust.GetAttribution();